Amazon Marketplace Update: FBA Prep Services and FBM Refunds (Updated: Jan 22, 2026)

 Policy shifts in Seller Central and Account Health

 Amazon tightened its Account Health enforcement in 2025 by expanding its Account Health Rating and Account Health Assurance programs.
 The current system requires sellers to keep a score above 200 to stay healthy, while lower scores might lead to suspension.
 Amazon also rolled out new EU mediation policies with specific timelines.
-Sellers must submit appeals within six months of an issue and file mediation requests within six months of appeal outcomes.
+Sellers must submit appeals within six months of the issue and file mediation requests within six months of the appeal outcome.

 Velocity Sellers Insight: